handy-darmawan/BinusMyClass/README.md

 - Download the `BinusMyClass.exe`
 - Then run the program and follow the flow of the program.
 > Note:
 > 1. After downloaded the `BinusMyClass.exe`, you may seen "BinusMyClass.exe is not commonly downloaded and may be dangerous."
-You can't ignore that, because this program doesn't contain any viruses
+You can ignore that, because this program doesn't contain any viruses.
 >2.
 Before run this program, please close all the chrome browser.
 Because this selenium driver will use your chrome default browser to run the zoom meetings.

 ## Information